use-ink/ink-docs/versioned_docs/version-4.0.0-alpha.1/datastructures/storage-layout.md

 :::

 ## Eager Loading vs. Lazy Loading
-ink! provides means of breaking the storage up into ismaller pieces, which can be loaded on demand, with the [`Lazy`](https://paritytech.github.io/ink/ink/storage/struct.Lazy.html) primitive.
+ink! provides means of breaking the storage up into smaller pieces, which can be loaded on demand, with the [`Lazy`](https://paritytech.github.io/ink/ink/storage/struct.Lazy.html) primitive.
 Wrapping any storage field inside a `Lazy` struct makes the storage